Agricultural Marketing Service, USDA.

 This rule is expected to have a beneficial impact on handlers and producers by maintaining the superior reputation of the industry and ensuring that only consistent, high quality potatoes are shipped from the production area.
 There should be no extra cost to producers or handlers as a result of the proposed changes because current harvesting and handling methods can accommodate the sorting of these smaller potatoes.
 The Committee believes that this revision should translate into greater returns for handlers and producers over time.

-Neither NASS nor the Committee compiles statistics relating to the production of potatoes measuring less than 17/8inches in diameter.
+Neither NASS nor the Committee compiles statistics relating to the Start Printed Page 53844production of potatoes measuring less than 17/8 inches in diameter.
 The Committee has relied on information provided by producers and handlers familiar with the small potato market for its recommendation.

 As small potatoes have grown in popularity with consumers, high quality potatoes from Colorado have been in demand.
 The Committee believes that modifying the size requirements for such small potatoes would maintain their consistency and increase their quality reputation in the market.
 The proposed changes are expected to increase sales of Colorado potatoes and to benefit the Colorado potato industry.
 The benefits of this rule are not expected to be disproportionately greater or lesser for small entities than for large entities.